sameerpatil20144/React-Redux-Setup/README.md

 ### `npm run build`

-Just run this command in the current directory.
+Just run this command in the current directory to prepare build and copy build folder files in backend public files:

+Like In node.js

+ls:(in current folder of  Backend)

+node_modules public routes models etc...